-Ironically, our competitiveness is based on our successful trade with China and our past ability to scale up and meet its large demand.
+Australia’s competitiveness has largely been based on our successful trade with China and our past ability to scale up and meet its large demand.
 Now could be the time to leverage this and use the increased capacity to supply other overseas markets, alongside China.

-There will always be underlying political motivation behind trade agreements, and there will always be room for improvement here.
-At the moment it seems there is a slight imbalance, with Australia placing far greater emphasis on the importance of the relationship than China, where we don’t necessarily feature high on the priority list of political relationships1.
+There will likely always be an underlying political motivation behind trade agreements, and there will always be room for improvement.
+At the moment, as a result of China’s trade restrictions, it seems there is an imbalance, with Australia is placing far greater emphasis on the importance of the relationship than China, where we don’t necessarily feature high on the priority list of political relationships1.

-But although it appears China holds all the cards, there are ways for Australia to not only improve trade relations and invest in a stronger future but also look outside China for new growth and new markets.
+But although it appears China holds all the cards, there are ways for Australia to not only improve trade relations and invest in a stronger future, but – and perhaps through the government’s recent push to ramp up the country’s manufacturing offerings – to also look outside China for new growth and new markets.

 Where to now?

 China’s next move is unknown.
 Will it impose further trade restrictions?
-And if so, which industries will be impacted next?
-But let’s remember, the Chinese and Australian economies are mutually dependent and it’s unlikely we’ll see a complete breakdown of Australian/China relations.
+And if so, which industries will be impacted?
+It’s worth remembering, the Chinese and Australian economies are mutually dependent and it’s unlikely there will be a complete breakdown of Australia/China relations.

 China will face challenges when searching for alternatives to Australia’s largest export, iron ore, for example.
 And as China is likely to embark on further stimulus for its economy post-COVID-19, its demand for raw materials in construction will increase3.